-- i) Review the problem addressed by the project Output 1 and the underlying assumptions.
-Review the effect of any incorrect assumptions or changes for the Output 1 to the context to achieving the project results as outlined in the Project Document. - ii) Review the relevance of the project strategy for the Output 1 and assess whether it provides the most effective route towards expected/intended results.
-Were lessons from other relevant projects properly incorporated into the project design in regards to the Output 1? - iii) Review how the Output 1 of the project addresses country priorities in ecosystem protection, restoration, and adaptation.
-Review country ownership in regards to the Output 1.
-Was the project concept for the Output 1 in line with the national sector development priorities and plans of the country (or of participating countries in the case of multi-country projects)? - iv) Review decision-making processes for the Output 1: were perspectives of those who would be affected by project decisions, those who could affect the outputs and outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes? - v) Review the extent to which relevant gender issues were raised in the project design in regards to the Output 1.
-See Annex 9 of Guidance for Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for further guidelines. - vi) If there are major areas of concern in relation to the Output 1, recommend areas for improvement.
+- i) Review the problem addressed by the project and the underlying assumptions.
+Review the effect of any incorrect assumptions or changes to the context to achieving the project results as outlined in the Project Document. - ii) Review the relevance of the project strategy and assess whether it provides the most effective route towards expected/intended results.
+Were lessons from other relevant projects properly incorporated into the project design? - iii) Review how the project addresses country priorities.
+Review country ownership.
+Was the project concept in line with the national sector development priorities and plans of the country (or of participating countries in the case of multi-country projects)? - iv) Review decision-making processes: were perspectives of those who would be affected by project decisions, those who could affect the outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes? - v) Review the extent to which relevant gender issues were raised in the project design.
+See Annex 9 of Guidance for Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for further guidelines. - vi) If there are major areas of concern, recommend areas for improvement.

-5.1.2 Results Framework/Log frame and Theory of Change:
+5.1.2 Results Framework/Log frame:

-- i) Undertake a critical analysis of the project's log frame indicators and targets related to the Output 1, assess how "SMART" the midterm and end-of-project targets are (Specific, Measurable, Attainable, Relevant, Time-bound), and suggest specific amendments/revisions to the targets and indicators as necessary. - ii) Is the project's Output 1 clear, practical, and feasible within its time frame? - iii) Examine if progress on the Output 1 delivery so far has led to or could in the future catalyse beneficial development effects (i.e. enhanced coastal ecosystem resilience to climate change, decreased vulnerability of local communities as a result of coastal ecosystem restoration and protection, etc.) that should be included in the project results framework and monitored on an annual basis.
+- i) Undertake a critical analysis of the project's log frame indicators and targets, assess how "SMART" the midterm and end-of-project targets are (Specific, Measurable, Attainable, Relevant, Time-bound), and suggest specific amendments/revisions to the targets and indicators as necessary. - ii) Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? - iii) Examine if progress so far has led to or could in the future catalyse beneficial development effects (i.e. income generation, gender equality and women's empowerment, improved governance, etc.) that should be included in the project results framework and monitored on an annual basis. - iv) Ensure broader development and gender aspects of the project are being monitored effectively.
+Develop and recommend SMART 'development' indicators, including sex-disaggregated indicators and indicators that capture development benefits. - v) Ensure that the indicators (gender-disaggregated) are SMART, aligned with GCF/Results Management Framework (RMF)/Performance Measurement Frameworks (PMFs) and the guidance in the GCF programming manual.

-- iv) Ensure broader development and gender aspects of the project are being monitored effectively in relations to the Output 1.
-Develop and recommend SMART 'development' indicators for the Output 1, including sex-disaggregated indicators and indicators that capture development benefits. - v) Ensure that the Output 1 indicators (gender-disaggregated) are SMART, aligned with GCF/Results Management Framework (RMF)/Performance Measurement Frameworks (PMFs) and the guidance in the GCF programming manual. - vi) Evaluate the Theory of Change (ToC) for the Output 1 proposed by the project during the inception and design phases in comparison to the approach, relevance, actions, interventions, practicality, and current context.
+vi) Evaluate the Theory of Change (ToC) proposed by the project during the inception and design phases in comparison to the approach, relevance, actions, interventions, practicality, and current context.
 Foresee the way forward and propose necessary adjustments.